Ethiopia: Plan to Release Political Party Members 'Good Gesture' Towards Plurality - Oppositions

 The comments came following EPRDF's announcement to release some political party members and other individuals in what it said will widen democratic space for all and ensure better national consensus while indicating closure of Maekelawi prison center.

-Former FDRE President and opposition party member, Dr. Negaso Gidada told The Ethiopian Herald that if the decision comes to effect, it will be a very essential step on the country's political movement.
+Former FDRE President Dr. Negaso Gidada told The Ethiopian Herald that if the decision comes to effect, it will be a very essential step on the country's political movement.

 He adds that some of the imprisoned political party members are very elite and prominent.
 If set free, the politicians could contribute own share on the political development of the nation.